Kvilt1/glasir_timetable/README.md

 - `--headless`: Run in headless mode (default: true)
 - `--log-level`: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)
 - `--log-file`: Log to a file instead of console
-- `--use-new-format`: Save data in the new event-centric format (default)
-- `--use-old-format`: Save data in the old traditional format
-- `--save-dual-format`: Save data in both formats
-- `--batch-size`: Number of homework items to process in parallel (default: 3)
+- `--batch-size`: Number of homework items to process in parallel (default: 5)
+- `--unlimited-batch-size`: Process all homework items in a single batch for maximum performance

 ## Authentication